Force over Distance: Chapter 26

 Rush smirked at him.

-Onscreen, as the music drew to a close, a series of rapid cuts began to flash up.
-Volker, frowning up at a kino that had wedged itself overhead between two monitors.
-James, trying to keep a door open that kept closing, over and over again.
-Park, sitting cross-legged on the floor, trying to pick the lock on a military-issue crate.
-And each time, in overlay, from offscreen, Young’s voice could be heard, speaking some variant on the words, Sit tight.
+As the music drew to a close, a series of rapid cuts began to flash on the screen.
+Volker, frowning up at a kino that’d wedged itself overhead between two monitors.
+James, trying to keep a door open that kept closing.
+Park, sitting cross-legged on the floor, delicately picking the lock on a military-issue crate.
+And each time, from off camera, Young could be heard saying some variant of, Sit tight.

 The song ended and the room erupted in applause.

-For some reason, the room decided to confusedly cheer for that moment.
-Maybe because the onscreen tension was thick enough to cut with a knife.
+The room decided to confusedly cheer for that moment; probably because the tension was thick enough to cut with a knife.

 Onscreen-Young didn’t help the situation.
-He dropped his own voice and said, That’d be fuck off, colonel.
-Behind the camera, Volker whispered to Eli, You know, sometimes I think this whole dynamic has a real quick fix.
+He dropped his voice and said, That’d be fuck off, colonel.
+Behind the camera, Volker whispered to Eli, Sometimes I think this whole dynamic has a real quick fix.
 The camera rotated to take in Eli, standing at his computer.
-Yup.
-We just lock ‘em in a room and let them Pon Farr it out.
+Don’t tell me.
+We lock ‘em in a room and let them Pon Farr it out.
 Volker snorted.
-Eli looked up, his gaze flicking to the kino, then back to Volker.
+Eli looked up, and his gaze flicking to the kino.
 You did NOT just film me saying that.
 Delete that.
 Right now!
 If this appears in Destiny Bingo you are immediately disqualified.

 “Aaaaaaaannd yeah, you’re totally disqualified for that,” Eli said good-naturedly, yelling over the whistles and general disruptiveness of the room.
-A faint blush was coloring the back of his neck.
+A faint blush colored the back of his neck.

 “Humiliating the game’s inventor will get you disqualified.
 It’s in the fine print.
 Goodbye Team Future.
 We hardly knew ye.”

-“No idea,” Rush said, artlessly artless, bullshitting straight through his teeth.
+“No idea,” Rush said, artlessly artless, bullshitting through his teeth.

 “Did you just say ‘what’s Pon Farr’?”
 Park asked, looking at Young.

 “No, seriously guys, what is Pon Farr?”
-Chloe echoed, her brow furrowed.
+Chloe echoed, frowning.

-“Some kind of nerd thing,” Greer said lazily.
+“Some kinda nerd thing,” Greer said lazily.
 “Vulcan death match.”

 Scott shrugged.

-“I’ll explain it to you later,” Lisa whispered to Chloe.
+“I’ll explain it to you later,” Lisa hissed at Chloe.

-“Okay,” Eli said, speaking over the muttering crowd, who mostly seemed to be arguing about what Pon Farr was.
+“Okay!”
+Eli spoke over the muttering crowd, who mostly seemed to be arguing about what Pon Farr was.
 “Moving on.
 Next up is Team Chloe and Matt.
 Ugh.
 You guys.
 Seriously?
 Team Chloe and Matt?
-That’s the worst team name ever.
-I expect better from you next time.
+Worst team name ever.
+I expect better from you.
 Okay, square A1, Rush says something nice about Volker.”

-The screen opened on Chloe and Rush, sitting opposite one another in the control interface room.
-Volker did these calculations, Chloe said, looking at Rush.
-The scientist glanced up at her, but said nothing.
+The scene opened on Chloe and Rush, sitting opposite one another in the CI room.
+Volker did these calculations, Chloe said.
+The scientist glanced up at her, then returned to his work.
 He’s really very nice, Chloe continued, his hair always looks great, very professional.
 Rush looked up again, his expression perplexed.

-“Thanks Chloe,” Volker shouted from the back of the room.
+“Thanks Chloe,” Volker called from the back of the room.
 “You’re my favorite.”

 Onscreen-Chloe pressed her case.
 I heard he was a national ping-pong champion.
 Did you know that?
 Rush frowned.
 I’m sure that’s untrue, he said.
 Oh I don’t know, Chloe replied.
 He’s got quick reflexes.
 Too bad we don’t have any ping-pong balls.
 Also, he’s got a great sense of humor.
-Rush’s eyebrows drew together.
+During her speech, Rush’s focus had slowly shifted from his work to Chloe’s face.
+He looked at her, perplexed.
 Are you—no longer involved with Lieutenant Scott?

 The room erupted in laughter.
 Chloe turned bright red.
 Both hands were over her mouth.